-How much do you know about fonts?
+How much do you know about book fonts?
 If you’re printing your book, one of the choices you’ll have to make is what font to use for the inside pages.
 Knowing which book fonts are available and which are right for your work is a key part of publishing and design.
 What font choice is best for your book?
 Let’s find out.

-Fonts are styles of letters, numbers, and symbols.
+Book fonts are styles of letters, numbers, and symbols.
 Choosing the right font is important for any creative project.
 With the right book fonts, you can create a book that looks crisp and attractive.

 The main thing a book should be is readable.
 Clean, uncluttered book fonts are the best choice for your self-published book.
 They print well and are the type most readers are used to seeing.

-If you’ve learned anything about fonts, you probably know that there are two types: serif and sans serif.
+If you’ve learned anything about book fonts, you probably know that there are two types: serif and sans serif.
 What does that word mean?